 4. Other Symptoms:

-- Coughing or trouble breathing: Some types of leukaemia which affects and enlarges the thymus (a small organ in front of the trachea, breathing tube that goes to the lungs) or the Lymph Nodes.
-This further goes on to press the Trachea which causes coughing or trouble breathing.
-However, trouble in breathing can also be caused due to high White Blood Cell count since in such circumstance, leukaemia cells build up in small blood vessels.
+- Coughing or Trouble Breathing: Some types of leukaemia affects and enlarges the thymus (a small organ in front of the trachea, breathing tube that goes to the lungs) or the Lymph Nodes.
+This further goes on to press the trachea, which causes coughing or trouble breathing.
+However, trouble in breathing can also be caused due to high White Blood Cell count since, in such circumstance, leukaemia cells build up in small blood vessels.

-- Rashes and gum problem: When leukaemia cells spread to the gum, it causes swelling, pain and bleed of the gums and when it spreads to the skin, it causes rashes.
+- Rashes and Gum Problem: When leukaemia cells spread to the gum, it causes swelling, pain, and bleeding of the gums and when it spreads to the skin, it causes rashes.

 After thoroughly analysing the child’s medical history and any family history of cancer, all the symptoms and how long the child has had them, if a doctor suspects leukaemia, he will ask for certain tests to be done.
 The results of these tests will help doctors to determine the type of leukaemia.

 1. Blood Tests

 The blood samples are usually taken from a vein in the arm but in younger children and infants, they may be taken from other veins such as in the feet or scalp or from a “finger stick”.

 These two tests are done at the same time by obtaining bone marrow samples from the back of the pelvic (hip) bones.
 A bone marrow biopsy follows the aspiration.
 Here, a small part of the marrow and the bone is removed using a slightly larger needle.
 The needle is pushed down into the bone for extraction.